Ask The Experts

-The VP/Technical Director for the American Boat & Yacht Council (ABYC), John grew up boating.
-He's been in the industry since 1990, with diverse experience from a yacht brokerage and boatyard to owning a marine supply store.
-He and his family sail their classic 1976 Irwin ketch, a boat that he completely restored, including the hands-on installation of all systems.
+The president of the American Boat & Yacht Council (ABYC), John grew up boating.
+He's been in the industry since 1990, with experience from a yacht brokerage and boatyard to owning a marine supply store.
+He and his family sail their classic 1976 Irwin ketch, a boat he completely restored.
 John is a trusted source for technical information for industry professionals.

 He's maintained, lived aboard, and cruised long distance on boats with his wife and family for most of his adult life.
-He can take apart and fix almost every system aboard a boat, has written two books, filmed a two-set DVD on East Coast cruising, served in numerous editorial and columnist positions for top marine magazines, and has won seven first-place awards from Boating Writers International and many awards for his technical writing.
+He can take apart and fix almost every system aboard a boat, has written two books, filmed a two-set DVD on East Coast cruising, written for top marine magazines, and has won seven first-place awards from Boating Writers International and many awards for his technical writing.

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine